Valentina Behrouzi

 Studies show that a more diverse workforce leads to a more productive and creative workplace.
 Hiring inclusively and without bias is an important first step, but how do you implement this alongside the risk of unconscious bias?

-In our latest edition of The Breakfast Club, we sat down with Jessica Jones (Talent Lead at Coolr), Heidi Wassini (Talent Acquisition & Employer Branding Evangelist at heartfelt.biz), Yasmin Lord-Pottinger (Head of Academy at Agent Academy), Alicia Richardson (Lead Diversity, Equity and Inclusion Consultant at SyncD) and Alicia Riley (People and Talent Lead at Ben) to discuss the impact of removing bias from the recruitment process.
+In our latest edition of The Breakfast Club in London, we sat down with Jessica Jones (Talent Lead at Coolr), Heidi Wassini (Talent Acquisition & Employer Branding Evangelist at heartfelt.biz), Yasmin Lord-Pottinger (Head of Academy at Agent Academy), Alicia Richardson (Lead Diversity, Equity and Inclusion Consultant at SyncD) and Alicia Riley (People and Talent Lead at Ben) to discuss the impact of removing bias from the recruitment process.
 Here are our top takeaways from the discussion 🚀

 If you're planning to make your job descriptions more accessible, you need to have a clear plan and structure in place.
 Our panel unanimously agreed that requirements like "x number of years experience needed" for a job are mostly needless.
-For instance, you could come across someone with loads of experience that isn't right for the role, and vice versa, you could be excluding a bunch of really amazing candidates without realising.
+For instance, you could come across someone with loads of experience who isn't right for the role, and vice versa, you could be excluding a bunch of really amazing candidates without realizing.

 It's important to take the time to actually define the skills and competencies someone would need to have to be the right fit for the role.
 Once these are defined, you can then start to define the interview process and structure and ensure you and your team are aware of what this process is actually going to look like.
 Get others in your team involved and try to be as objective and inclusive as you can.

-Another crucial element to your structure is making sure you have a solid DEI statement that you're analysing on a consistent basis.
+Another crucial element to your structure is making sure you have a solid DEI statement that you're analyzing on a consistent basis.
 Most DEI statements are either non-existent on a job ad or hidden right at the bottom—consider moving this to the top instead as a refreshing change for your candidates and to show you're serious about these initiatives.

 Try leveraging NPS surveys or optional anonymous DEI surveys to measure both how people find your recruitment process as well as who's applying to see where and how you can make changes to reflect your goals.